leds-org/leds-tools-public/docs/made/8_entrega_1.md

 ---

-# 4. Pontos de Melhoria
+# 4. Improvement Points

-1. **Isolamento de Interfaces**
+1. **Interface Isolation**
-   - Extrair interfaces de repositórios e serviços em pacotes separados para facilitar testes e permitir trocas de implementação sem impacto.
+   - Extract repository and service interfaces into separate packages to facilitate testing and allow implementation swaps without impact.

-2. **CQRS e Event Sourcing**
+2. **CQRS and Event Sourcing**
-   - Para módulos de relatórios e dashboards (burn-down, velocity), separar leitura de escrita, usando _Command Query Responsibility Segregation_ e potencialmente _Event Sourcing_ para rastreabilidade detalhada.
+   - For reporting and dashboard modules (burn-down, velocity), separate read and write operations using _Command Query Responsibility Segregation_ and potentially _Event Sourcing_ for detailed traceability.

-3. **Micro–frontends ou APIs Moduladas**
+3. **Micro–frontends or Modularized APIs**
-   - Dividir a camada de apresentação em micro-frontends (gestão de backlog, planejamento de sprints, roadmap) ou micro-APIs para escalabilidade e deploy independente.
+   - Split the presentation layer into micro-frontends (backlog management, sprint planning, roadmap) or micro-APIs for scalability and independent deployment.

-4. **Automação de Testes de Integração**
+4. **Integration Test Automation**
-   - Introduzir testes automatizados que simulem fluxos completos (end-to-end) contra um ambiente de staging do MADE, garantindo regressões mínimas em cada release.
+   - Introduce automated tests that simulate complete end-to-end flows against a MADE staging environment, ensuring minimal regressions in each release.

-5. **Observabilidade e Telemetria**
+5. **Observability and Telemetry**
-   - Incorporar ferramentas de métricas (Prometheus/Grafana) e tracing distribuído (OpenTelemetry) para monitorar performance e depurar problemas em produção.
+   - Incorporate metrics tools (Prometheus/Grafana) and distributed tracing (OpenTelemetry) to monitor performance and debug production issues.

-6. **Documentação de Contratos (OpenAPI/AsyncAPI)**
+6. **Contract Documentation (OpenAPI/AsyncAPI)**
-   - Gerar documentação interativa dos endpoints e eventos para facilitar integração de novos clientes e equipes externas.
+   - Generate interactive documentation for endpoints and events to facilitate the integration of new clients and external teams.

 ---